-- You must know how to code in C / C++

-- This is not about knowing the C syntax...

-- It is about writing good C code

-- If you do not feel confident enough with C, have a look at "The C Programming Language" by Kerrigan and Ritchie

-- Some notes about C programming are available on the course web site

-- About Operating Systems:

-- "Sistemi Operativi I", or similar exams

-- References: a good OS book (Stallings, Tanenbaum, ...)

-- How to use a shell, the make command, and how to compile and execute programs
+- You must know how to code in C (optionally C++) - This is not about knowing the C syntax... - It is about writing good and clean C code - If you do not feel confident enough with C, have a look at "The C Programming Language" by Kerrigan and Ritchie - Some notes about C programming are available on the course web site - About Operating Systems: - "Sistemi Operativi I", or similar exams - References: a good OS book (Stallings, ...) - How to use a shell, basic POSIX commands, make, how to compile, ...